-- Designing and implementing a series of in-career ICT training programmes for teachers
+- Provides in-career ICT training programmes for teachers

-- Developing and maintaining ScoilNet - an online educational portal.
+- Develops and maintains ScoilNet - an online educational portal.
 It also has responsibility for the development of other websites with specific relevance to the curriculum and content to support teachers providing distance learning

-- Supporting the innovative use and integration of ICT in schools through pilot projects
+- Supports the innovative use and integration of ICT in schools through pilot projects

-- Providing a general ICT advice service to schools
+- Provides a general ICT advice service to schools

 PDST also manages the Broadband Service Desk.
 This is a single point of contact for schools for all broadband related issues.